The History of Torre Bert

 On November 28, 1960 Torre Bert should have picked up this enigmatic message in Morse code: "SOS TO THE WHOLE WORLD".
 The message was transmitted from a moving spacecraft, that was, according to the two brothers, confirmed by its Doppler effect, and was sent three times.
 According to Judica-Cordiglia brothers, amateurs in Germany and Texas received the same message.

 Three days later, Russian recognized that one of their launch failed, but they didn't make allusion to a human passenger.
-A similar recording was picked up on May 17, 1961 (according other sources the period is somewhere between 16-23 May) coming from a crew of several cosmonauts requesting assistance, among them a so-called female "cosmonaut" voice telling that there was flames and a fire around her.
-For Judica-Cordiglia brothers nobody will never know what happened as long as Russian will not decide to speak.
+A similar recording was picked up on May 17, 1961 (according to other sources the period is somewhere between 16-23 May) coming from a crew of several cosmonauts requesting assistance, among them a so-called female "cosmonaut" voice telling that there was flames and a fire around her.
+For the Judica-Cordiglia brothers nobody will never know what happened as long as Russian will not decide to lift the blackout over this mission.

 A third message was recorded on February 2, 1961.
 Presented to the famous hearth surgeon Dr Dogliotti, he affirmed that we heard an "heavy breathing" and the "fast beating of a dying heart".
 The Judica-Cordiglia brothers were convinced that Russian didn't shrink from sacrifying human lifes to affirm their supremacy in space.